ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 When using CBOR, the value field MUST be encoded as a CBOR byte string.

 `ind`:
-: An optional bitmap that indicates which conceptual message types are carried in the `value` field.
-Any combination (i.e., any value between 1 and 15, included) is allowed.
+: An optional bitmap with a maximum size of 4-bytes that indicates which conceptual message types are carried in the `value` field.
+Any combination (i.e., any value between 1 and 2<sup>32</sup>-1 included) is allowed.
+Only four values are registered at the time of writing, so the acceptable values is currently limited to 1 to 15.
 This is useful only if the `type` is potentially ambiguous and there is no further context available to the CMW consumer to decide.
 For example, this might be the case if the base media type is not profiled (e.g., `application/eat+cwt`), if the `value` field contains multiple conceptual messages with different types (e.g., both Reference Values and Endorsements within the same `application/signed-corim+cbor`), or if the same profile identifier is shared by different conceptual messages.
+The value MUST be non-zero.
+The absence of conceptual message indicator information is indicated by omitting the `ind` field entirely.
 Future specifications may add new values to the `ind` field; see {{iana-ind-ext}}.

 ## Tag CMW {#cbor-tag}